 Pro Tip: The Trevi Fountain is always teeming with tourists (which makes it a prime pickpocket spot!).
 To enjoy the fountain without contending with the crowds, go early in the morning.

 MAP.
 A Rome landmark, the Spanish Steps were built in the 1700s.
 The 135 steps connect the Spanish Embassy to the Trinita dei Monti Church at the top of the hill.
 At the base of the stairs, in Piazza di Spagna, is the Fontana della Barcaccia (Fountain of the Ugly Boat).
 Spanish Steps information.

 Pro Tip: This is the last stop for Day 1 of our 3 days itinerary for Rome.
 Give your feet a rest, take a seat on the steps and relax while you revel in the lively atmosphere.

-DAY TWO: Vatican and Churches
+DAY 2 – The Vatican and Holy Churches

 Vatican City sightseeing and visiting Rome’s churches is a must while in the city.
 Day 2 of your 3 Days in Rome begins in Vatican City, the world’s smallest country (don’t worry though, you don’t need a passport!), and includes other famous religious landmarks in the city.